Jeznar/GitRepo/Documentation/Work_Log.md

 24.03.22 Updated **Longstrider**.
 Created **Heal** with minimal automation.
 Created **Summon Elemental** that places a customized token, scaling based on caster stats and level of cast.
 Created **Bones of the Earth** placing 6 (or more) columns that have a pre-created ability modified as they are placed, similar to warpgate.mutate but done directly with my code.

+24.03.22 Implemented **Psychic Lance** with a macro that simply plays a VFX from the caster to the target.

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)